95thcobra/Docker-Home/README.md

     #     ...
     # }
     ```
-2. Copy your server.pem and server.key files in to the `Website/etc/nginx/ssl` folder. ([Lets Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) can register SSL certs for free)
+2. Copy your server.pem and server.key files in to the `Website/etc/nginx/ssl` folder and restart the application. ([Lets Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) can register SSL certs for free)

+    ```sh
+    sudo make restart
+    ```